PrismarineJS/mineflayer/docs/README.md

 Create Minecraft bots with a powerful, stable, and high level JavaScript API.

+First time using node.js ?
+You may want to start with the [tutorial](tutorial.md)

 ## Features

  * Supports Minecraft 1.8, 1.9, 1.10, 1.11, 1.12, 1.13, 1.14, 1.15 and 1.16.